AVEVA/AVEVA-Samples-CloudOperations/basic_samples/Authentication/HybridFlow/DotNet/HybridFlow/README.md

 ### Prerequisites

 - Make sure Google Chrome is the default browser on your test system.
 - Download the ChromeDriver version from `http://chromedriver.storage.googleapis.com/index.html` corresponding to the version of Google Chrome that is installed.
-Set the environmental variable ChromeWebDriver to the directory containing the Chrome Driver executable).
+Set the environmental variable ChromeWebDriver to the directory containing the Chrome Driver executable.
 - Update the [appsettings.json](../HybridFlowTest/appsettings.json) with the username and password for the Microsoft account that will be used to log in.
 The test is only written to work with a personal Microsoft account and must only prompt for only username followed by password (no Two-Factor authentication or other consent or informational prompts).
 Also if the location of the sample application has been modified then change the RedirectHost and/or RedirectPort.

 ### Using Visual Studio